signalogic/SigSRF_SDK/README.md

 <a name="StreamGroups"></a>
 ## Stream Groups

 SigSRF supports the concept of "stream groups", allowing multiple streams to be grouped together for additional processing.
-Examples including merging conversations for Lawful Intercept applications, conferencing, and identifying and tagging different individuals in a conversation (sometimes referred to as "diarization").
+Examples including merging conversations for Lawful Intercept applications, conferencing, multiparty call reconstruction, and identifying and tagging different individuals in a conversation (sometimes referred to as "diarization").

 <a name="EncapsulatedStreams"></a>
 ## Encapsulated Streams